onfido/onfido-auth-sdk-ios/README.md

 ### Success handling

 Success is when the user has reached the end of the flow. `AuthenticationResult` has the `verified`, `uuid` and `token` properties.
 If authentication was successful, `verified` will be `true` and `token` will be the JWT.
+This JWT token can be used to validate the response.
 There should always be a `uuid`, whether authentication succeeded or failed.

 ### Error handling